Hi readers! This is my second promised, the devil is in the detail, post focusing on MND/ALS research.

 Using innovative statistics to justify a new human trial of a drug/treatment

 As an example: perhaps one re-analysis of an apparent failed trial’s data might hint at there being an apparent positive effect for women between ages 45 and 55, but no one else.
 So is the drug useful for this group, and should it be approved?
 Maybe, but cast your mind back to my discussion regarding 95% chance of being correct?
-It is just possible that such trends are found within the data by pure chance.
+It is just possible that such trends were found within the data by pure chance, and especially if analysed sample size is small.

 To overcome this limitation, such data dredging is considered poor science without the second key element of the scientific method, which I hinted at earlier, and that is repetition.
 Remember, the rain stat over several days?